decred/dcrdocs/docs/faq/proof-of-stake/stake-pools.md

 ---

-!!! danger "Critical Information"

-    This FAQ dates from earlier in Decred's history and used deprecated terms like PoS Mining (now Voting) and Stakepools (now Voting Service Providers).

 #### 1. Are there any other benefits to a stake pool other than not needing to run a full node and keeping your wallet unlocked?
 For example, will it have a better chance of winning or anything like that?